 - Mobile app: LifeWorks (Username: asea; Password: eap)

-Benefit Coverage: Benefits for treatment of COVID-19 will be treated like any infectious disease or illness.
+Benefit Coverage: Benefits for treatment of COVID-19 will be treated like any infectious disease or illness although there are some temporary benefit plan changes for COVID-19 testing and in-patient hospitalizations.
+Click here to learn more.
 As new information is received, we will provide updates.

 Over-the-Counter At-Home COVID-19 Tests Are Available at NO COST TO YOU: Now, it’s easier than ever to find out if you’ve got COVID-19 from the comfort of your home and at no cost to you.

 Your health plan covers the cost of most over-the-counter at-home COVID-19 tests through the CVS Caremark® pharmacy plan:

 - Up to 8 tests per covered person every 30 calendar days